DavidWells/analytics/packages/analytics-util-localstorage/README.md

 # LocalStorage Utilities

-[Tiny](https://bundlephobia.com/result?p=@analytics/localstorage-utils) LocalStorage utilities library for [analytics](https://npmjs.com/package/analytics) & whatever else 🌈
+[Tiny](https://bundlephobia.com/result?p=@analytics/localstorage-utils) localStorage utility library with fallbacks.

+This module will automatically fail back to global window storage if `localStorage` is not available.

 Exposes `hasLocalStorage`, `getItem`, `setItem`, & `removeItem` functions.

-This modules will automatically fail back to global window storage if `localStorage` is not available in the browser.

 ## How to install